What does California AB 1200 (Safer Cookware Act) require and does it protect your family?

 California's 2021 Safer Food Packaging and Cookware Act, which bans PFAS in plant-fiber food packaging (effective January 2023) and requires cookware manufacturers to disclose intentionally added chemicals on their websites and product labels (website disclosure January 2023, label disclosure January 2024).
 AB 1200 was the first US law to specifically target PFAS in cookware through mandatory transparency requirements and is a direct response to decades of inadequate federal regulation of nonstick coatings.

-If a brand has an AB 1200 disclosure page, their cookware is safe
+The claim: If a brand has an AB 1200 disclosure page, their cookware is safe

-An AB 1200 disclosure page means the manufacturer is complying with the transparency requirement - not that the product is safe.
+The reality: An AB 1200 disclosure page means the manufacturer is complying with the transparency requirement - not that the product is safe.
 A disclosure page can list PTFE, PFA, and multiple other PFAS in the food-contact surface and still be fully AB 1200-compliant.
 The law requires honesty, not safety.
 A compliant disclosure page that lists PTFE in the basket tells you the product contains PFAS; it does not make those PFAS safe.

 California AB 1200 - officially the California Safer Food Packaging and Cookware Act of 2021 - is the most comprehensive US cookware chemical transparency law passed to date.
 Authored by Assemblymember Phil Ting and signed by Governor Newsom in October 2021, it created two distinct regulatory frameworks: a hard ban on PFAS in plant-fiber food packaging and a mandatory chemical disclosure system for cookware manufacturers selling products in California.

 The law did not happen in a vacuum.
-By 2021, California consumers had no reliable way to know whether a nonstick air fryerbasket or frying pan contained PFAS compounds - despite growing scientific evidence linking these chemicals to cancer, thyroid disruption, and immune suppression.
+By 2021, California consumers had no reliable way to know whether a nonstick air fryer basket or frying pan contained PFAS compounds - despite growing scientific evidence linking these chemicals to cancer, thyroid disruption, and immune suppression.
 Manufacturers could label products "PFOA-free" while still using PTFE (a PFAS polymer) and other fluorinated processing aids.
 AB 1200 broke that information asymmetry by forcing chemical transparency at the point of sale for the first time.

 The law has two distinct operational tracks, each with its own effective dates and coverage.